Doctoral Training in Neurobiology

 - At least 1 member must hold a primary appointment in another department.

 - The committee must be approved by the DGS and by the Graduate School and documented on the “Establish a Supervisory Committee” form.

-Following completion of the Qualifying Examination/Dissertation Proposal the student should meet with their supervisory committee every six months, but no less than once per year.
+Beginning in Fall semester of the second year, the student should meet with their supervisory committee every six months, but no less than once per year.

 - One week prior to each meeting, the student should send to their committee a copy of the previous “Report of the Supervisory Committee Meeting,” a one page summary of their progress since the last meeting, and an outline for the upcoming meeting.

 - The committee will meet briefly without the student at the beginning of each meeting.
 The student will then present their research progress to date, update their timetable, outline any changes to their research plan, and set goals and a tentative date for the next meeting.